dkvz/garde-theme/README.md

 # TODO
 [X] Add text shadow to the headline.
+[ ] Add animations for the stuff in the hero for the index page.
+[ ] Test the font sizes with the responsive tool of browsers.
 [ ] The shadow on the image-bg-overlay should be inward, not outward.
 [ ] Why am I using bootstrap?
 [ ] My contact from backend thingy has to be behind HTTPS or it won't work.